 For those with very fine lawns or bowls players, cylinder lawn mowers are capable of producing lawns of the highest quality.
 The horizontally mounted cylinder rotates with a series of blades, and are only suitable for flat lawns with fine grass.
 Cylinders create striped lawns and some can be fitted with a scarifier and other accessories to further enhance the quality of your lawn.
 On the negative side, cylinders can’t cope with long or spiky grass as the front roller keeps it flattened whilst the cutting blades pass over.

-Cylinder mowers are available in all shapes and sizes from two-wheeled push models to electric powered and larger petrol driven machines.
-Operating a larger, heavier cylinder can be tiresome, although the Allett range can be converted into a comfortable ride-on mower.
+Cylinder mowers are available in all shapes and sizes including two-wheeled push models, cordless models, electric powered and larger petrol driven machines.
+Operating a larger, heavier cylinder can be hard work, although the Allett range can be converted into a comfortable ride-on mower.
 Cylinders are not appropriate for uneven or family gardens as stones will easily bend and chip the blades.

-When choosing a lawnmower, consider how bumpy your lawn is, how long your borders are, how strong you are, and whether you want a visually stunning lawn or a practical tidy one.
+Before choosing a cylinder lawnmower, consider how bumpy your lawn is, how long your borders are, how strong you are, and whether you want a visually stunning lawn or a practical tidy one.

 Have a look at our full range of lawn mowers, rear roller lawn mowers for that classic striped finish, cylinder lawn mowers for the perfect flat lawn, mulching lawn mowers to boost your lawn nutrients and rotary lawn mowers for a quick and easy mow.

 Would you like to receive regular news, tips, ideas and promotional codes from Gardenlines?